mjgreen/cal_01_lex_dec_edits/docs/index.md

 ::: {.rmdnote}
 * Complete the challenges, which are:
-  1. Change the screen colour to white, and the text colour to black, throughout the experiment
+  1. Increase the stimulus duration from 3 to 5 seconds - see Chapter \@ref(stimdur) for the solution
-  2. Increase the stimulus duration from 3 to 5 seconds
+  2. Change the screen colour to white, and the text colour to black, throughout the experiment- see Chapter \@ref(colours) for the solution
-  3. Turn off feedback in the experimental (but not the practice) block.
+  3. Turn off feedback in the experimental (but not the practice) block - see Chapter \@ref(feedback) for the solution
 :::